-Silicon-Germanium in Space:
+Project Pioneers Silicon-Germanium for Space Electronics

-Georgia Tech-Led Project Pioneers Extreme-Environment Electronics for NASA By Dr. John D. Cressler five-year project led by the Georgia Institute of Technology has developed a novel approach to space electronics that could change how space vehicles and instruments are designed.
+A five-year project led by the Georgia Institute of Technology has developed a novel approach to space electronics that could change how space vehicles and instruments are designed.
 The new capabilities are based on silicongermanium (SiGe) technology, which can produce electronics that are highly resistant to both wide temperature variations and space radiation.

 Titled "SiGe Integrated Electronics for Extreme Environments," the \$12 million, 63-month project was funded by the National Aeronautics and Space Administration (NASA).
-In addition to Georgia Tech, the 11-member team included academic researchers from the University of Arkansas, Auburn University, University of Maryland, University of Tennessee, and Vanderbilt University.
-Also involved in the project were BAE Systems, Boeing Co., IBM Corp., Lynguent Inc., and NASA's Jet Propulsion Laboratory.
+In addition to Georgia Tech, the 11-member team included academic researchers from the University of Arkansas, Auburn University, University of Maryland, University of Tennessee and Vanderbilt University.
+Also involved in the project were BAE Systems, Boeing Co., IBM Corp., Lynguent Inc. and NASA's Jet Propulsion Laboratory.